PeterF-Data/PeterF-Data.github.io/Data Entry.md

 ### 2. Converting my Stages into a Python Script

 I needed to convert my notes into a format that could work in Python.
 The script needed to first select the patient identifier from the template and search for this in the LIMS.
-Once within the patient file, the stage would be moved to complete on a drop down menu and the script would go back to the Excel document to acquire the run number.
-I used pyautogui.position() to produce the positions for mouse clicks, pyautogui.press to press keys, pyautogui.click to click the mouse and pyautogui.hotkey for key combinations.
-I used a picture of one the buttons and the pyautogui.moveTo command to find it on the screen.
+Once within the patient file, the stage would be moved to complete on a drop-down menu, and the script would go back to the Excel document to acquire the run number.
+I used pyautogui.position() to produce the positions for mouse clicks, pyautogui.press to press keys, pyautogui.click to click the mouse, and pyautogui.hotkey for key combinations.
+I used a picture of a button and the pyautogui.moveTo command to find it on the screen.
 The command pyautogui.getWindowsWithTitle was used to switch between the LIMS and my template.
-I also imported the time library, so I could add a 0.5 second gap between commands to ensure the script didnt run faster than the programs would allow.
+I also imported the time library, so I could add a 0.5 second gap between commands to ensure the script didn't run faster than the programs would allow.

 ### 3. Adding Features

 I wanted to add a safety feature, in case the script needed to be switched off suddenly.
 Luckily, pyautogui has one built in.
 Adding the line pyautogui.FAILSAFE = True means the script can be switched off by simply moving the mouse to the top left corner of the screen.
-I used a for loop to repeat the script for 93 patients as they are performed in batches of this size.
-I added a user input stage at the end that required the user to state if they wanted to continue after 93 loops to ensure it didnt run indefinetly.
+I used a for loop to repeat the script for 93 patients, as they are performed in batches of this size.
+I added a user input stage at the end that required the user to state if they wanted to continue after 93 loops to ensure it didn't run indefinitely.

 ### 4. The Code

-The code I produced can be seen below and has saved many hours or work time for me and my colleagues.
+The code I produced can be seen below and has saved many hours of work for me and my colleagues.

 ```
 import pyautogui